moby/moby/docs/sources/introduction/understanding-docker.md

 - **Pulling the `ubuntu` image:**
-  Docker checks for the presence of the `ubuntu` image and if it doesn't exist locally on the host, then Docker downloads it from [Docker.io](https://index.docker.io).
+  Docker checks for the presence of the `ubuntu` image and if it doesn't exist locally on the host, then Docker downloads it from [Docker Hub](https://hub.docker.com).
 If the image already exists then Docker uses it for the new container.
 - **Creates a new container:**
   Once Docker has the image it creates a container from it: